u7702045/honeybest/README.md

 ##### Black list option - whitelist mode vs blacklist mode
 The default mode is whitelist mode, all activities pass through the list will be allow as default.
 The easy way to think of this mode is iptables default policy, REJECT or ACCEPT.
 The toggle can be set via command (`echo 1 > /proc/sys/kernel/honeybest/bl` or `echo 0 > /proc/sys/kernel/honeybest/bl`).

+##### Granularity option - level 0,1,2
+The default granularity of match/track activities is 0, which is we think of suitable to most of the user case.
+The higher the level number, the more time to consumpt during comparison stage.
+High granularity of activities tracking caused the OS environment turn to low flexibility.
+The toggle can be set via command (`echo [0,1,2] > /proc/sys/kernel/honeybest/level`).

 ### __Configure activities__
 Every single files in directory /proc/honeybest tracking different behavior.
 We will explain each single file corresponding on next section.
 In general, every file share the common column, e.g NO/FUNCTION/USER ID.